ynunokawa/L.esri.WebMap/README.md

 # L.esri.WebMap

-A plugin fpr display [ArcGIS Web Map](http://doc.arcgis.com/en/arcgis-online/reference/what-is-web-map.htm) on Leaflet maps.
+A plugin for display [ArcGIS Web Map](http://doc.arcgis.com/en/arcgis-online/reference/what-is-web-map.htm) on Leaflet maps.

 You can see it with just 2 lines code.